Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 Reichenbach's restriction of meaning to verifiable truth seems in the first instance a negation of the Kantian position and an assertion of reality as a predicate of objects.
 Yet the problem of meaning remains.
 For what does Reichenbach mean by verifiability?
 What meaning can be attached to descriptions of physical qualities?
 What is the relation of truth-weight to meaning and to truth-value?
 This finally resolves itself into a consideration of criteria of knowledge, of which three progressively wider standards are recognized: the technical, the physical and the logical.
 The last, in the tradition of Hume, admits as true anything that can be conceived without contradiction.

 This analysis implies that a statement can be both meaningful or not, depending on the criterion.
-A 500-year old man in a logical sense represents no inner contraction but would have to be denied by physical criteria.
+A 500-year-old man in a logical sense represents no inner contradiction but would have to be denied by physical criteria.
 Moreover, just as in Russell's theory of descriptions, the assertion can only occur subsequent to a query and the question will limit a range of possible answers.
 Thus logical positivism, from an attempt to confine meaning by a test of verifiability, is forced by its inner contradictions into the admission of criteria that extend the range of meaningful statements and by implication becomes the precursor of pre-assertional logic, which faces the metaphysical problem only after its range has been determined by the hypothesis.

 ## Summary